 It is expected that the whole of the support workforce in radiography will have access to further development, and will be able to build a career in radiography via the skills escalator, if they so wish.
-For those with the NVQ Level 3 in Health it is expected that this would provide entry into professional level education.
+For those with the S/NVQ 3 and additional radiography specific units, or accredited work based learning, and wanting to progress, it is expected that this would provide entry into professional level education.
 Advanced standing with this level of qualification is unlikely to be appropriate unless it can demonstrate learning outcomes equivalent to those within BSc/BSc (Hons) programmes in radiography.